bmmanson/spaceboomV1/README.md

 #Spaceboom

 ## Introduction
 Spaceboom is a location-based messaging app for iOS.
 The idea is similar to geo-caching: it allows you to leave a messages at a specific location for others to find.
 If another user goes to a location where you posted a message, the user will receive a notification telling them they’ve discovered a new message.
 It will then be added to their collection of messages, and they will be able to read it.
-Friends have described the app as “Pokemon Go for people”.
+Friends of mine have described the app as “Pokemon Go for people”.

 The app also has a social networking aspect.
 You can interact with other users who have discovered a message by leaving comments on it.
-In addition, each user has a customizable profile, which can also be commented on -- it is similar to a Facebook "Wall".
+In addition, each user has a customizable profile, which can also be commented on, similar to a Facebook "Wall".
 You can see a user’s profile if you have discovered one of their messages, or if you have seen a comment they have left on another user’s message.
 A user’s profile also lists and links to the profiles of all users whose messages the user has discovered.

 I have been building Spaceboom by myself.
 It's built using React Native and Redux on the front-end and Node.js, Express and Sequelize/SQL on the back-end.